CHRIS GREGORY | CJF, FWCF, ASF

 Chris holds several academic degrees, including a master’s degree in human resource development, two bachelor’s degrees (with a minor) and an associate’s degree.

-An American Farrier’s Association Certified Journeyman Farrier, Chris has successfully passed this certification several times since first doing so in 1991.
-The AFA has recognized Chris with its Jim Linzy Outstanding Clinician Award twice, and Outstanding Farrier Educator Award 3 times.
+Chris has been an American Farrier’s Association Certified Journeyman Farrier since 1991.
+The AFA has recognized Chris with its Jim Linzy Outstanding Clinician Award twice, and Outstanding Farrier Educator Award three times.

 As a farrier competitor, he has been a member of the American Farrier’s Team, which represents the US at the Internationals in Stoneleigh.
 He has competed at the World Championships Blacksmith Competition in Calgary 18 times and been in the Top Ten at that contest.
-He has also judged that prestigious competition.
+He has also judged the contest at the Calgary Stampede.
 Through the World Champion Blacksmiths Association, Chris has finished in the Top Ten every year that he competed with them.
 Chris started competing in 1988, and has been in contests all over the world.

 Chris earned the title of Fellow of the Worshipful Company of Farriers (FWCF) at the age of 30.
 The Worshipful Company of Farriers, (WCF) is a group founded in London in 1356 and regarded by many as stewards of horseshoeing’s highest standards.
 Around 40 farriers currently hold this distinction, five of those Americans.
 In 2010, the Company named Chris an examiner, becoming the first American to work as an examiner for a WCF exam.
-He served for 5 years until deciding to dedicate more time and attention to the FITS Exam and the higher level of the AFA exams.
+He served for 5 years until deciding to dedicate more time and attention to the FITS Exam and the Therapeutic Endorsement designation, where he is an examiner for the higher level of the AFA exams.

 In 2008 at the age of 39, Chris was inducted into the International Horseshoeing Hall Of Fame, joining nearly 120 accomplished members.